fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 The `'borrow` lifetime exists only inside this function, and affects only the borrows of its arguments and return value.
 The `'lifetime` value, as we saw before, also constrains the lifetime of the string inside the struct.

 There are four ways we could implement this code.
 Describe the effect of each of these implementations.
+Scroll down for the answers.

 Specifically:
  - Do they compile?